Xertes0/spotifywidget/README.md

 # Spotify Widget

-Works on Linux, MacOS was NOT tested.
+Works on Linux, MacOS and Windows were NOT tested.

-DOES NOT WORK PROPERLY ON WINDOWS

 ![Preview](https://i.imgur.com/KYJ3Nes.png)